• Train

 Specificity of Machine Learning Models

 Specificity entails the percentage of negative instances out of the total actual negative instances.
 It is similar to the true positive rate method above.
-Here, the denominator is the sum of real numbers not generated by the model but instead verified by data.
+Here, the denominator is the sum of real numbers not generated by the model but instead verified by data points.
 Because the numerator is the number of true negatives, this equation allows us to see how often the model is correct when it generates negative outputs based on the true negatives of the total negatives it produced in the past.

-F1 Score to analyze Machine Learning Models
+F1 Score to Analyze Machine Learning Models

 A model with a good F1 score has the most drastic ratio of “true:false” positives as well as the most drastic “true:false” negatives ratio.
 For example, if the number of true positives to the number of false positives is 100:1, that will play a role in producing a good F1 score.
 Meanwhile, having a close ratio, say 50:51 true to false positives, will produce a low F1 score.
 The equation for the F1 score is below.